Distillation of Gaussian Einstein-Podolsky-Rosen steering with noiseless linear amplification: Results

 where $S\left(X_{B}|E\right)$ is the conditional von Neumann entropy of $X_{B}$ given $E$, $H\left(X_{B}|X_{A}\right)$ is the Shannon entropy of measurement strings of $X_{B}$ given $X_{A}$.
 It should be noted that $V_{P_{B}|P_{A}}$ and $V_{X_{B}|X_{A}}$ are the conditional variance of Bob's heterodyne measurement given Alice's homodyne measurement.
-The conditional variances can be calculated directly from the measured covariance matrix.
+The conditional variances can be calculated directly from the measurement results.
 So the secret key rate for this 1sDI QKD can be obtained according to Eq.
-(4).
+(5).

-As shown in Fig. 4, without measurement-based NLA the minimum squeezing level to obtain the secret key is $-6$ dB.
-We show that secret key is obtained with $-4.2$ dB squeezing and $7.3$ dB antisqueezing, which is the case of our experiment, by applying measurement-based NLA with $g>1.4$.
-Thus, the measurement-based NLA can be used to distill secret key in 1sDI QKD with continuous variables.
+As shown in Fig. 6, without measurement-based NLA the minimum squeezing level to obtain the secret key is $-6$ dB, which is because the security of the CV 1sDI QKD with homodyne-heterodyne measurements raises the requirement of Gaussian EPR steering (see Appendix E).
+In the case of our experiment, there is no secret key for the TMSS with $-4.2$ dB squeezing and $7.3$ dB antisqueezing without the NLA, as shown by the blue curve at the point of $g=1$ in Fig. 6.
+When the measurement-based NLA is applied, the secret key can be extracted with $g>1.4$.
+Thus, the measurement-based NLA can be used to distill secret key in CV 1sDI QKD with Homodyne-Heterodyne measurements.